 There are alot of different methods of preparing coffee and the V60 Hario pour over ( some say drip) is one of the most popular ways.
 The reasons for this is that its easy to use, doesn’t take up a lot of space and makes a fantastic cup of coffee.
-When making coffee using the pour over method, you will probably find out that using the Hario V60 is one of the most popular pour over methods.
+When making coffee using this brewing method, you will probably find out that the Hario V60 is one of best ways to make coffee.

 How do you brew coffee using the Hario V60?
-In order to do so effectively you will need to:
+In order to do so you will need:

 - Heat Water between 195 – 205 °F

 - Use and Pre Soak a V60 Filter

 - Pour Water Over the Coffee In a Circular Motion

 - Finish Brewing and Enjoy

 In order to learn the details about the Hario V60 brewing process and how to do it correctly , continue reading!

 How To Brew Pour Over Coffee With A Hario V60